NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

 disruptive, next generation HPC technologies.
 Graphical Processing Units, GPUs, are traditionally used for graphics and video gaming, but their design is applicable to numerical modelling as well.
-Since their architecture is fundamentally different from traditional CPUs, existing software usually does not run without modification.
+Since their architecture is <br>
+fundamentally different from traditional CPUs, existing software usually does not run without modification.